Renewed push at U.N. for Syria resolution followed by peace talks

 A senior U.S. official said the U.N. envoys for the two countries would now need to do more work on the draft resolution.

+He gave no details except to say that the resolution should be based on the agreement he and Kerry reached in Geneva this month for Syria to abandon its chemical arsenal.

+Western states have called for a resolution that is forceful enough to help ensure Assad complies, but Russia says that threats could have the opposite effect and that the draft should do no more than support the chemical weapons plan.

-Speaking earlier in Moscow, Deputy Foreign Minister Sergei Ryabkov reiterated Russia's opposition to any threat of military action against Assad.
-He said Moscow would not accept a resolution stipulating automatic punitive measures if Assad fails to comply with the U.S.-Russian deal.
+Speaking earlier in Moscow, Deputy Foreign Minister Sergei Ryabkov said Russia would not accept a resolution stipulating automatic punitive measures if Assad failed to comply with the U.S.-Russian deal.

-Nonetheless, prospects for an agreement between Russia and the West on a draft resolution may be improving, with Western powers giving up on what U.N. diplomats call a "trigger" clause for automatic punitive measures in the event of non-compliance.
+But Western powers have apparently given up on what U.N. diplomats call a "trigger" clause for automatic punitive measures in the event of non-compliance, increasing the prospects for agreement on a draft.

+Ryabkov said that while the resolution must not be adopted under Chapter 7 of the U.N. charter, which can authorize the use of force or other measures, it could potentially refer to Chapter 7 measures as a possible means to punish violations.

 French President Francois Hollande told the Assembly that too much time had been wasted trying to end the civil war, which the United Nations says has killed more than 100,000 people.